KevinBoyette/provision-laptop/README.md

 # Provision A Macbook

+# Provisioning A Mac

-* NOTE: Requires Ansible and Homebrew installed
+* Requires Ansible and Homebrew installed

 Run the following to provision your mac:
 `ansible-playbook  playbooks/provision.yml`